We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Ice the area three or four times per day for 20 minutes at a time.

-- Wrap your knee using an elastic compression bandage.
+- Wrap your knee using an elastic compression bandage to reduce swelling.

-- Place pillows underneath your knee to elevate it to the same level or higher than the level of your heart.
+- Place pillows underneath your knee to elevate it to the same level or higher than the level of your heart when sleeping.

-You may also take nonsteroidal anti-inflammatory drugs such as ibuprofen (Advil) to alleviate swelling.
-If symptoms persist after three days despite this treatment or if your pain worsens, talk to your doctor.
+You may also take nonsteroidal anti-inflammatory drugs such as ibuprofen (Advil) to relieve swelling if recommended by a doctor.
+If symptoms persist after three days despite this treatment or if your pain worsens, consider talking with a doctor.

 Other inner knee pain treatments

-If your inner knee pain worsens after several days, or if basic at-home remedies don’t alleviate symptoms, you should go see your doctor.
+If your inner knee pain is severe, worsens after several days, or if basic at-home remedies don’t help your symptoms, consider seeing a doctor or going to an orthopedic immediate care center.

 Some treatment methods for more serious knee injuries include:

-- Steroid injection.
-This injection is used to treat pes anserine bursitis.
+- Steroid injection: This injection is used to treat pes anserine bursitis and osteoarthritis.

-- Physical therapy.
-Therapy often involves stretching, exercises, and ultrasound therapy.
+- Physical therapy: Therapy may involve stretching, exercises, and ultrasound therapy.

-- Assistive device.
-Wearing a knee brace during athletic or everyday activities can help.
-Discover the best knee braces for people with OA.
+- Assistive device: Wearing a knee brace during athletic or everyday activities can help.

 While not all causes of inner knee pain are preventable, doctors and physical therapists recognize strengthening the leg muscles, specifically the quadriceps and hamstrings, as one of the most effective ways to treat and prevent knee injury.

-In addition, you should always begin and end exercising of any kind with stretching all the muscles involved, especially the quadriceps and hamstrings.
+In addition, you should always begin and end exercising of any kind by gently stretching all the muscles involved, especially the quadriceps and hamstrings.
 Check out these quad and hamstring exercises to strengthen bad knees.